 - 1. Classes will be based on the animals breed and weight.
 Special awards will be presented to the top Hereford, Angus, Charolais, Red Angus, English-Cross, and Continental Cross animals or any other breed or cross breed which an award donor specifically requests. - 2.
-Weigh-in's will be Monday evening and Tuesday morning.
+Weigh-in's will be Tuesday morning at 9:30 AM.
 NO RE-WEIGH'S! - 3.
 MARKET HEIFERS MUST BE SPAYED.
 THIS IS A MARKET BEEF SHOW IT IS EX-PECTED TO BE TERMINAL FOR ALL ENTRIES.
 PROOF OF SPAYING IS REQUIRED. - 4.
 Market steers and heifers will show separately in their respective classes.
 The breed Champions will show against each other for Grand Champion Market Beef. - 5.
 Minimum sale weights:

-6. Maximum pay weights:
+Maximum pay weights: Steers: 1400 lbs.